Tarunmalla/Password-Manager/README.md

 # Savepass

-This is a simple password manager in Python allows you to store passwords using file handling.
+This is a simple multiuser password manager in Python allows you to store passwords using file handling.
 Here,Password is encrypted before storing in the file

 ## Features